SeanShubin/documentation/seans-coding-style.md

     - No side effecting
     - Feedback provided by unit tests
     - No dependencies outside of parameter list for each function
-    - May not depend on contracts, even in parameter list
-        - if you need this, you are coordinating
-        - move coordination parts to a service
     - Value Objects and other Pure functions are ok in parameter list
 - Domain Object / Value Object (Domain Layer)
     - Models the application